matthewmonolith/matthewmonolith/README.md

 Hi there!
-I am a recent neuroscience postgraduate who is learning to become a software developer from the 100Devs agency.
+I am a recent neuroscience postgraduate who is  a software developer from the 100Devs agency.
 I am currently learning HTML, CSS and Javascript.
 Additionally I aim to learn C# and SQL.